 2C - Views from the Villages

-New residential developments should be designed to have a minimal impact on the existing views identified on page 20 to the surrounding landscape.
+New residential developments should be designed to have a minimal impact on the existing views to the surrounding landscape.
 Where a development has the potential to obscure existing views to the surrounding landscape lower building heights should be proposed.